15532th/avtdl/EXAMPLES.md

 #### Download FC2 streams using fc2-live-dl

-Monitor channel of user with id `41021654`, run fc2-live-dl when it goes live.
+Monitor the channel with user id `41021654` and run fc2-live-dl when it goes live.
 Note that while monitoring does not require login cookies, downloading certain stream might do.
-Providing them only requires adjusting download command in the `execute` plugin section.
+Providing them only requires adjusting the download command in the `execute` plugin section.

 ```yaml
 actors: